lostatc/retain-sync/docs/zielen.1.rst

 **zielen** uses **rsync** for copying files between the local and remote directories, and should preserve permissions, modification times, ownership, hard links, ACLs, extended attributes and sparse files as long as both filesystems support them.
-The program deliberately does not sync user-created symlinks.
-The rationale behind this is that absolute links will be broken when copied to another directory.
+The program automatically excludes absolute symbolic links and symbolic links that point to files outside the local directory, but relative symbolic links are still synced.

 EXCLUDING
 =========